cboettig/labnotebook/_posts/2011-04-08-reproducible-research.markdown

 ![]( http://farm6.staticflickr.com/5015/5472087649_8093f6b92e_o.png )

-from [cite]10.1109/MCSE.2010.113[/cite], which provides a great basis for recommendations to authors, publishers, and funders to ensure reproducible research.
+from unknown, 2010, which provides a great basis for recommendations to authors, publishers, and funders to ensure reproducible research.
 Victoria Stodden [describes](http://bit.ly/ikfpxK) two journals with Open Review and two with Associate Editors of Reproducible Research.

 Some of the articles from Biostatistics discussing this practice: (Baker _et. al._ 2010), (Goodman, 2010), (Keiding, 2010),   (Donoho, 2010), (Groves, 2010) (Peng, 2009)